Green passport will one day bring honour to you, PM Khan assures overseas Pakistanis

 "Our rupee is devalued because we don't have enough dollars," the prime minister said, adding that corrupt people stole money from the country, purchased dollars from the ill-gotten money and laundered it abroad.

-"Let me explain you my progress in the terminology of cricket," he told the audience.
-"Suppose that when I went for batting, we had already four batsmen out against only 20 runs, but as you know I know how to play under pressure and now our partnership has started to yield — Miandad and Khan are now standing on the crease."
+"Let me explain to you the situation [I inherited] in cricketing terms," he told the audience.
+"Suppose that when I went for batting, we had already four batsmen out against only 20 runs ... as you know I know how to play under pressure [so] our partnership has now started to yield — Miandad and Khan are now standing on the crease."

 "A time is coming when you will not need to go abroad in search of jobs," the premier promised.
 He said there was a special blessing of God on Pakistan, where "there is no shortage of anything".

 Citing the examples of Qatar and several African countries with natural resources, he reminded the expats that a country does not become rich because of money, but because of "good governance".
-He said African countries are poor despite having minerals and even gems like diamond because of their governments but Qatar is wealthy because of its capable leadership.
+He said certain African countries remain poor despite having minerals and gems because of their governments, but Qatar owes its wealthiness to its capable leadership.

-Prime Minister Khan said his government has already reduced the number of taxes from 36 to 16.
-He claimed that it was the first government in the country which has been in office for six months "but no scandal of corruption has emerged".
+Prime Minister Khan said the government has already reduced the number of taxes from 36 to 16.
+He claimed that his was the first government in the country's history which has been in office for six months "but no scandal of corruption has emerged".

 PM Khan meets Qatari emir